-EQ.4 $DG(t) = \sum G(t) - \sum IRE(t) - \sum IRL(t)$
+EQ.4 $$DG(t) = \sum G(t) - \sum IRE(t) - \sum IRL(t)$$

-- a) DG represents the generator terminal demand within a particular region. - b) G represents the SCADA metered generator terminal demand for each scheduled and semi-scheduled generating unit within the region. - c) IRE is the actual SCADA metered value MW flow on each interconnector connected to the region (with sign chosen such that positive values are exports from the region). - d) IRL is the four-second estimated actual loss on each interconnector connected to the region (calculated in EQ.
+- a) DG represents the generator terminal demand within a particular region. - b) G represents the SCADA metered generator terminal demand for each scheduled and semi-scheduled generating unit, and scheduled bidirectional unit within the region. - c) IRE is the actual SCADA metered value MW flow on each interconnector connected to the region (with sign chosen such that positive values are exports from the region). - d) IRL is the four-second estimated actual loss on each interconnector connected to the region (calculated in EQ.
 3).

 5.1.6.
-Step 3 - Least squares error (LSE) line of best fit calculation

-- After calculating the actual 4-second regional demand trajectory, a straight line approximation for that trajectory is calculated by using least square error estimation.
-This LSE approximation uses all data samples for the DI including the ones where FI and the frequency error is not correlated. - b) The least square error line is continuous when data from the previous DI is available.
+Step 3 - Least squares error (LSE) line of best fit calculation a) After calculating the actual 4-second regional demand trajectory, a straight line approximation for that trajectory is calculated by using least square error estimation.
+This b) The least square error line is continuous when data from the previous DI is available.
 That is, the line starts from the end point of the previous DI's LSE line when available.